Social Media Policy & Guidelines of The Missouri Bar

 sites should be regularly updated with postings on bar events and

 news relevant to Missouri Bar members and the public.
-The media relations director
+The communications director

 will make determinations about the content that should be posted.
 All items for